marcammann/CSMapper/README.md

 #CSMapper

-In the world of mapping JSON to our data model, the API may change at any time, and CSMapper is the simplest solution to solve this problem.
-As an extremely lightweight mapping framework, CSMapper provides the flexibility for an ever changing development environment by mapping of KVO compliant objects, to KVO compliant objects via simple plist configuration files.
+In the world of mapping data to our data model, the data may change at any time, and CSMapper is the simplest solution to solve this problem.
+As an extremely lightweight mapping framework, CSMapper provides the flexibility for an ever changing development environment by mapping dictionaries of KVO compliant objects, to KVO compliant objects via simple plist configuration files.

 #Features

-* Extremelty Fast, Flexible, and Lightweight
+* Flexible and lightweight
-* Maps KVO compliant objects to JSON, via plist configuration
+* Maps KVO compliant objects to `NSDictionary` objects, via plist configuration
-* Supports Defaulting Properties Non-Existant in a JSON Response
+* Supports default values for missing properties
-* Supports Mapping Inheritance
+* Supports mapping inheritance
-* Flexible Runtime Transformations
+* Flexible runtime transformations
-* Compound Property Mappings
+* Compound property mappings

 #Basic Use